5 days ago

 Investment in:

-Foreign equity, debt, mutual funds
+Foreign equity, debt, and mutual funds

 Immovable property abroad